-As outlined in Note 3, the Company's monitoring of its cash requirements extends to the consideration of potential capital raising strategies and an active involvement with its institutional and retail investor base.
+As outlined in Note 3, the Company's monitoring of its cash requirements extends to the consideration of potential capital raising strategies.
+The Company also engages actively with its institutional and retail investor base.

 2 Financial risk management (continued)

 (c) Liquidity risk (continued)